Energy saving tips for winter

 In the kitchen

 If you cook with gas, small changes can save you money.
-Boil water in a kettle first and use a lid to retain more heat.
+Boil water in a kettle first and use a lid on pans to retain more heat.
 The gas can then be turned down to get the same effect.

 Don’t open the oven too soon - you’ll let out hot air and waste energy.
 If you can, take a look through the oven door instead and see if your food looks ready.